AlexandreH13/EvolutionaryEnvironment/README.md

 * -t: The target column;
 * -r (optional): Columns to remove from the dataset.

-**Please allways check your dataset to see the data formats and existence of null values**.
+**Please always check your dataset to see the data formats and existence of null values**.

 ### Citation